statelyai/xstate/docs/guides/communication.md

 - `resolve()`, which will take the `onDone` transition
 - `reject()` (or throw an error), which will take the `onError` transition

+If the state of the machine changes before the promise settles, the result of the promise is discarded.

 ```js
 // Function that returns a promise
 // This promise might resolve with, e.g.,